dyhes/zulip/docs/production/postgresql.md

-In future versions of this feature, we'd like to implement and document how to the remote PostgreSQL database server itself automatically by using the Zulip install script with a different set of Puppet manifests than the all-in-one feature; if you're interested in working on this, post to the Zulip development mailing list and we can give you some tips.
+In future versions of this feature, we'd like to implement and document how to the remote PostgreSQL database server itself automatically by using the Aloha install script with a different set of Puppet manifests than the all-in-one feature; if you're interested in working on this, post to the Aloha development mailing list and we can give you some tips.

 #### Debugging PostgreSQL database issues